 Space of course!
 Come on, Nate, we could figure that out!
 Yes, the main theme will be space but this is Disney, so there is always more of a backstory to it.
 How are you supposed to dine in space if you’re on your Earth?
 Glad you asked!
 The story begins when you walk into the lobby of the restaurant, or should we say mission control!
 After checking in you’ll be launched up to the international space station for your meal.
 Yes, launched!
-No, we’re not talking Tower of Terror type launch, but it will be an elevator system.
+No, were not talking Tower of Terror type launch, but it will be an elevator system.
 Anyone who had an opportunity to experience the old Living with the Seas (before Nemo) when they had the hydrolators bring you to the bottom of the ocean will feel familiar.
-It is safe to assume that Disney would use a combination of screens, and well-timed movements to simulate space travel.
+It is safe to assume that Disney would use a combination of screens, and well timed movements to simulate the space travel.

-Once on the international space station, you’ll have views of the galaxy and while enjoying your meal you’ll be in orbit with views of the Earth and moon.
+Once on the international space station you’ll have views of the galaxy and while enjoying your meal you’ll be in orbit with views of the Earth and moon.
 The Epcot space restaurant will have large “windows” encasing the dining area.
 Rumor has it that Disney Imagineering is working on a solution to the Test Track effect, which may include rocket launches in the view from the “windows”.
 Solid idea, and would make perfect sense as it is definitely believable!

 Space Ice Cream?

 A space ice cream dessert just makes too much sense for it not to happen.
-Beyond that, we haven’t had a ton of intel around the food options, until now.
+Beyond that we haven’t had a ton of intel around the food options, until now.
 A job description posted by the Patina Restaurant Group for an “international server”, gave us a ton of information.
 With the international space station being a facility in use by multiple countries, it can be presumed that the cuisine could have an international inspiration with dishes representing each of the nations that utilize the space station.
 Based on the job description, it is looking like the staff will also be international.
 Eureka.

 Why Are We Excited?